What to expect from the process

 We strongly recommend that you take advice from your professional organisation, trade union or lawyer.
 Alternatively, Citizens Advice or law centres may be able to advise you.
 If you attend your hearing without representation, please read our leaflet for unrepresented registrants.
 This explains the hearing process and covers some of the things you should expect to happen.

-As a nurse or midwife, you are entitled to have your case decided at a hearing.
+As a nurse, midwife or nursing associate, you are entitled to have your case decided at a hearing.
 However, cases can sometimes be decided at a meeting if they are straightforward and there is no public interest in dealing with them at a hearing.

 You are entitled to attend the hearing and be represented.
 The case against you will be presented by an NMC case presenter.
 Witnesses can be called by either side.

-In some cases it may be appropriate for a panel to hear allegations at the same time when there is more than one allegation against a nurse or midwife, or allegations against more than one nurse or midwife in the same matter.
-For further information please refer to our policy on hearing allegations together.
+In some cases it may be appropriate for a panel to hear allegations at the same time when there is more than one allegation against a nurse, midwife or nursing associate, or allegations against more than one nurse, midwife or nursing associate in the same matter.
+Read our guidance on hearing allegations together.

 At any time until we have completed our investigations, we may decide to refer the case for an interim orders hearing.
 If so, the reasons will be explained to you and you will be invited to attend or send written representations.
 An interim order would place temporary limits on your practice.

 If you admit the fitness to practise allegations against you and do not intend to continue practising, once the case examiners have determined if there is a case to answer, you may apply for voluntary removal from the register.
 This is likely to be available to those who are no longer fit to practise due to a serious or long-term health condition, or who are near retirement age and have not committed serious misconduct.

 Voluntary removal allows you to be removed from the register without the need for a full hearing.